joflucki/axelrod/CONTRIBUTING.md

-# Contributing to Localps
+# Contributing to Axelrod

-Thank you for your interest in contributing to Localps!
+Thank you for your interest in contributing to Axelrod!

 As the primary developer of this side project, I may not be actively looking for contributions at this time.
 However, if you have found a bug or have a suggestion, please feel free to open an issue on the repository.